-“…(these events) aren't just about building awesome things in two days.
-They’re about taking a creative break from regular duties.
-They’re about having fun and giving our employees autonomy to act upon their pent up ideas.
+“…(these events) aren’t just about building awesome things in two days.
+They’re about to take a creative break from regular duties.
+They’re about having fun and giving our employees autonomy to act upon their pent-up ideas.
 They’re about team building and getting to work with people you usually don’t get to work with.
 And Hack Days are about taking a project – no matter how big – from start to finish in just two days.
-Hack Days are a tremendous learning experience with tangible outcome, and for that have become an important part of our cultural repertoire of things we do to challenge ourselves.”
+Hack Days are a tremendous learning experience with tangible outcomes, and for that have become an important part of our cultural repertoire of things we do to challenge ourselves.”

 A major takeaway from this is that events that inspire innovation do more than generate new products and ideas.
 They bring together people through a shared purpose.
 The benefits are myriad – as mentioned earlier in this post, innovative companies outperform the competition – innovation, is inspired by a culture that allows new ideas and a tangible call to action (innovation days are just one example that I have used, there are too many to list) lead to new ideas, collaboration and employee engagement.
 At a more granular level, Brand Manager and CPG marketing specialist Tony Insua

 had this anecdote to offer: “Top industry talent is drawn to innovative companies.
 They are inherently driven to push boundaries and will seek out opportunities to do so.”